People’s participation in predictive modeling can happen at two stages:

 Aggregating pile sorting of data on outcomes

 As with the sorting of cases by attributes, cases can also be sorted into two piles according to whether the respondent’s views on whether an outcome of interest is present or not.
 The outcome of interest can be defined in broad or narrow terms, by varying how the sorting request is expressed.
-Once the sorting is completed the the pile labels can then elicited to capture the criteria the respondent was using to judge whether the outcome was present or not.
+Once the sorting is completed the pile labels can then elicited to identify how the respondent was defining achievement of an outcome

-When responses from multiple survey participants are aggregated it then possible to generate an aggregate (multi-criteria) achievement scale, based on the number of respondent who placed a given case in the “successful” pile.
+When responses from multiple survey participants are aggregated it then possible to generate an aggregate (multi-criteria) achievement scale, based on the number of respondents who placed a given case in the “successful” pile.

-Associated with each of the aggregated ranking scores can be text statements describing the criteria used by each respondents who placed that row case in a “successful” pile.
+Associated with each of the aggregated ranking scores can be text statements (to the right of the matrix) describing the criteria used by each respondent who placed that row case in a “successful” pile.
 This set of statements will vary row by row in the example above, because different sub-sets of respondents will be involved in each row.

 This process is simpler to use than the more traditional ranking methods, where each respondent constructs a full ranking of all cases.
 Especially where there are a large number of cases.

-The data that is generated can be analysed in two ways.
+The data that is generated by either of the two methods described above can then be analysed in two ways.
 One is by using any of the four algorithms in EvalC3 to develop the best possible predictive model, and then to follow-up with within-case inquiries to look for supporting evidence of any causal mechanisms at work.

 If you would like some help in developing and using a participatory predictive modeling data set, email firstname.lastname@example.org